Big Brother (Belgian TV series): First revival

 Big Brother returned with the fifth season in 2006.
 A new house was built and the concept was rethought.
 The season was well received.

 A Big Brother VIPs 2 followed.
 In the sixth season "Zero Privacy" in 2007, the show was introduced a lie detector.
 During the kick-off show, housemates entered the house in pairs.
 Viewers complained about the boring housemates.
 Producers tried to spark interest by changing half of the housemates into new ones and adding two actors in the house.
 Ratings dropped very fast.
 The broadcast schedule of the live shows was also changed to reach more viewers.
 At the final on 4 June 2007, there was no call for future housemates.
 A few weeks later, the producers stated that Big Brother wouldn't be coming back for an indefinite time.

 Second revival

 In July 2020, it was revealed by RTL 5 and VIER that a new season in cooperation by the Netherlands and Flanders-Belgium would air in 2021.
-Three seasons followed in the following years.
+Four seasons followed in the following years.
+After five seasons, this revival ended in 2025.

+Back to the originals

+In December 2025, exactly 25 years after the finale of the very first Belgian Big Brother and following the cancellation of the Belgian-Dutch co-production of Big Brother between Play and RTL, television channel VTM devoted a lot of attention to the very first and original Big Brother season.
+The three finalists were the first guests on the new vodcast Flashback.
+In addition, the kick-off episode, all compilation episodes and the finale were uploaded to VTM Go under the name ‘Big Brother Originals’.